Proper affine actions in non-swinging representations: Introduction

-We shall start working with an arbitrary representation~$\rho$, and gradually make stronger and stronger hypotheses on it (except for the "no swinging" assumption which is logically independent), introducing each one when we need it to make the construction work (so that it is at least partially motivated).
-Here is the complete list of places where new assumptions on~$\rho$ are introduced: \begin{itemize} \item Assumption~\ref{zero_is_a_weight}, which is a necessary condition for~\ref{itm:main_condition}\ref{itm:fixed_by_l}; \item Assumption~\ref{no_swinging}, which is~\ref{itm:technical_condition} (the "no swinging" assumption); \item Assumption~\ref{transl_space}, which is~\ref{itm:main_condition}\ref{itm:fixed_by_l}; \item Assumption~\ref{inverse_ok}, which is~\ref{itm:main_condition}. \end{itemize} For each of these, we postpone the discussion of which groups do and which groups do not satisfy it until the spot where it is introduced in the text.
-For the moment, let us just say that the previously-known examples do fall under the scope of this theorem: \begin{example}~ \begin{enumerate} \item For $G = \SO^+(2n+2, 2n+1)$, the standard representation (acting on~$V = \mathbb{R}^{4n+3}$) satisfies these conditions (see Remark~\ref{remark_no_swinging} and Examples~\ref{transl_space_example}.1.b and~\ref{inverse_ok_example}.1 for details).
+Note that the previously-known examples do fall under the scope of this theorem: \begin{example}~ \begin{enumerate} \item For $G = \SO^+(2n+2, 2n+1)$, the standard representation (acting on~$V = \mathbb{R}^{4n+3}$) satisfies these conditions (see Remark~\ref{remark_no_swinging} and Examples~\ref{transl_space_example}.1.b and~\ref{inverse_ok_example}.1 for details).
 So Theorem~A from~\cite{AMS02} is a particular case of this theorem. \item If the real semisimple Lie group~$G$ is noncompact, the adjoint representation satisfies these conditions (see Remark~\ref{remark_no_swinging} and Examples~\ref{transl_space_example}.3 and~\ref{inverse_ok_example}.2 for details).
 So the main theorem of~\cite{Smi14} is a particular case of this theorem. \end{enumerate} \end{example} \begin{remark} When $G$~is compact, no representation can satisfy these conditions: indeed in that case $L$ is the whole group~$G$ and condition~\ref{itm:main_condition}\ref{itm:fixed_by_l} fails.
 So for us, only noncompact groups are interesting.
 This is not surprising: indeed, any compact group acting on a vector space preserves a positive-definite quadratic form, and so falls under the scope of Bieberbach's theorem. \end{remark}